 Senate Job Creation Map House Job Creation Map

 More sweet potatoes are grown in NC than in any other state.
-You client wants to know the number of sweet potato growers located in each river basin in NC, which is home to 17 river basins total.
+The client wants to know the number of sweet potato farms located in each county in NC and which of these farms are located in voluntary agriculture districts (VAD).

-Industry data from the Bureau of Labor Statistics, State of NC shapefile, River Basins of NC Shapefile.
+Industry data from the Bureau of Labor Statistics, counties of NC shapefile and voluntary agriculture districts of NC Shapefile.

 The first thing you need to do is limit your geographic area to NC.
-Since only 2 river basins are wholly contained within the state, you need to clip the area to NC only.
+In case some of the districts go over state lines, you need to clip the area to NC only.
 When looking at sweet potato growers in NC, the BLS data is calculated by the number of growers per county.
 This data should be converted to a point file based on address.
-Once this has been done you need to figure out what kind of join you'd need with the NC /river basin shapefile.
+Once this has been done you need to figure out what kind of join you'd need with the NC /VAD shapefile.
 In this case a spatial join would be proper.